Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Medicaid programs that cover long-term care in the community are called Home and Community Based Services (HCBS) waivers.
 Enrollees continue living in the community, rather than entering a nursing home.

-Income limits: There is no income limit for HCBS services in Kansas, but enrollees pay all their income above $1,157 a month toward their care.
-When both spouses receive HCBS, income $2,304 a month is paid toward that care.
+Income limits: There is no income limit for HCBS services in Kansas, but enrollees pay all their income above $2,742 a month toward their care.

 Spousal impoverishment rules enable the spouse (the “community spouse”) not receiving Medicaid LTSS to afford living expenses and home maintenance costs.

-In Kansas in 2020, these spousal impoverishment rules allow community spouses to keep:
+In Kansas in 2022, these spousal impoverishment rules allowed community spouses to keep:

 Kansas will not pursue estate recovery if an enrollee is survived by children who are under 21, blind or disabled.
 The state will delay its estate recovery for enrollees who are survived by their spouse, and will file its claim against the spouse’s estate after their death.